MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-windows.md

 ---
 # Windows Authentication and Azure Multi-Factor Authentication Server

-to enable and configure Windows authentication for applications, use the Windows Authentication section of the Azure Multi-Factor Authentication Server.
+To enable and configure Windows authentication for applications, use the Windows Authentication section of the Azure Multi-Factor Authentication Server.
 Before you set up Windows Authentication, keep the following list in mind:

 * After setup, reboot the Azure multifactor authentication for Terminal Services to take effect.
 * If 'Require Azure multifactor authentication user match' is checked and you aren't in the user list, you won't be able to log into the machine after reboot.